jeiang/.dotfiles/README.md

 ![cornn flaek](assets/cornn-flaek.jpg "Cornn Flaek")

 This repository is home to the nix code that builds my systems.
-Currently just my laptop.
-Uses [this template] based on [flake.parts].
+Currently just my server.

-## Why Nix?

-Nix allows for easy to manage, collaborative, reproducible deployments.
-This means that once something is setup and configured once, it works forever.
-If someone else shares their configuration, anyone can make use of it.
-Also, if it breaks, its pretty quick and easy to get back to up and running.

 ## Why the name?